 ABOUT BRITTA JENSEN

-Britta Jensen’s debut novel Eloia Born was long-listed for the 2016 Exeter Novel Prize and reviewers are calling the book “both a dystopian narrative and a quest story; consider it a spiritual successor to Lois Lowry’s The Giver and M. Night Shyamalan’s The Village.”
-The sequel, Hirana’s War releases October 2020.
-Many of her stories center around themes of persevering through disability, parental separation and the intersection of various cultures on new worlds.
-Her stories have been shortlisted for the 2017 Henshaw Press and Fiction Factory prizes and she was published in the following anthologies: Stories for Homes, volume 2 and Sakura Dreams.
+Britta Jensen’s debut YA novel Eloia Born won the 2019 Writer’s League of Texas YA Discovery Prize and was long-listed for the 2016 Exeter Novel Prize.
+Reviewers are calling the book “both a dystopian narrative and a quest story; consider it a spiritual successor to Lois Lowry’s The Giver and M. Night Shyamalan’s The Village.”
+The sequel, Hirana’s War released October 1, 2020.
+Many of her stories explore themes of persevering through disability, parental separation and the intersection of various cultures on new worlds.
+Her stories have been shortlisted for the 2017 Henshaw Press and Fiction Factory prizes and she was published in Stories for Homes, Volume 2.
 Britta’s plays have been performed in New York City, Japan and South Korea.
+She earned a BA in Acting Performance from Fordham University and an MA in Teaching of English Literature from Columbia University.
 For the past sixteen years she has taught creative writing and edited books for both traditional and indie authors.
-She has received numerous awards, including the General Sharp Award from the US Army, for her innovative teaching of creative writing overseas with the Department of Defense Education Activity.
-Previously, she taught middle and high school English, Theatre and History for thirteen years in New York City, South Korea and Germany.
-She holds a BA from Fordham University and an MA from Columbia University.
+She has received numerous awards, including the General Sharp Award from the US Army, for her innovative teaching of creative writing in New York City, South Korea and Germany.
 Friends often refer to her as a polyglot—which is a product of living twenty-two years overseas in Japan, South Korea, and Germany before settling in Austin, Texas.
-She enjoys classroom and library visits as well as mentoring writers and editing books with The Writing Consultancy and Yellowbird Editors.
+She enjoys mentoring writers and editing books with The Writing Consultancy and Yellowbird Editors.
 In her spare time she dances Argentine Tango, sings and volunteers with the Relief Society, SCBWI and the Writer’s League of Texas.
 Join her mailing list at www.britta-jensen.com to get free writing advice and stories!